TibboVL/EDE-Microservice-Project/README.md

 | DELETE    | `/playlist/{playlistId}/{songId}` | Remove song from playlist. | Yes |
 | DELETE    | `/playlist/{playlistId}`          | Delete playlist.           | Yes |

-The playlist service has a hidden endpoint for the Library service to utilize when adding a song.
+The playlist service has a hidden endpoint for the Library service to utilize when updating a song.

 | Mapping | Endpoints                     | Used by | Comments | Requires Auth |
 | ------- | ----------------------------- | ------- | -------- | ------------- |